 Some voluntary housing providers provide social housing and tenants must usually be registered as in housing need with their local authority to be eligible for voluntary housing.
 Some housing associations provide housing for certain target groups such as the elderly or people with disabilities whilst others provide for general needs housing.

 Housing Assistance Payment

 Information on the Housing Assistance Payment for those either already registered as in housing need with their local authority, or who may be eligible to be assessed as in housing need.

 A new loan scheme, called the Rebuilding Ireland Home Loan, was introduced in early February to support people in buying their own home as first time buyers, available from local authorities nationwide.

 Download Rebuilding Ireland Home Loan – pdf

 Irish Council for Social Housing – for lists of housing associations and providers

 Department of the Environment, Community and Local Government – for contact details of local authorities in Ireland

-Department of Social Protection – community welfare service with information on Supplementary Welfare Allowance and Rent Supplement
+Department of Employment Affairs and Social Protection – community welfare service with information on Supplementary Welfare Allowance and Rent Supplement